ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+[The following very remarkable little
+1&#x27;iH&#x27;iu Is a contribution to the Sau Francis­
-pen of Mr. If.
+co Timet, from the pen of Mr. If.
 A. l&gt;em·
 ing.
 The reader will nee that each line 1»
 a iju&gt;&gt;tation from eome one of the staudard
 mi thorn of Euglaud ami America.
 This h